TitanPlayz100/teti/info.md

 - can easily add custom gamemodes now using gamemodes JSON
 - competitive mode
     - sets certain gamerules, disables custom game settings
-    - PBs are onyl saved when used
+    - PBs are only saved when used
-- seperated goals into its own menu
+- separated goals into its own menu
 - view pbs in competitive mode menu

 ### v1.2.0 => COMPETITIVE MODE